ChatGPTAccount321312/Auri_Chatbot/README.md

-# Auri – English Next-Token Chatbot
+# Auri – Next-Word Predictor

-Auri is a Python-based chatbot designed as a simple next-token generator.
-It predicts and generates responses one token at a time, enabling more natural and flexible conversations in English.
+**AURI** stands for **Adaptive Unigram Response Inference**.
+It is a Python project that predicts the next word in a sequence of text.
-Auri is lightweight, educational, and easy to extend for experimentation.
+Auri is lightweight, educational, and designed to demonstrate the fundamentals of next-token generation.
+It is not a chatbot — Auri focuses purely on single-word prediction.

 ---

 ## Features
-- Next-token generation for text responses
+- Predicts the next word given an input sequence
+- Implements a simple unigram-based model
 - Lightweight Python implementation
-- Customisable behaviour and training data
+- Easy to read and extend
-- Can be extended for experimentation or learning about language models
+- Useful for learning about the basics of language modelling

 ---

+## How It Works
+Auri uses a **unigram prediction approach**.
+Given some input text, it calculates the most likely next word from its training data or rules.

+This simple method demonstrates the **core principle behind larger language models**:
+predicting the next token, one step at a time.

+---

 ## Requirements
 - Python 3.8 or higher
 - Recommended: a virtual environment (`venv`)
-- If external dependencies are required, they should be listed in `requirements.txt`
+- Any additional dependencies will be listed in `requirements.txt`

 ---